wrightmat/dnd-eberron/other/Draconic Tribes.md

  - [ ]  The Bronze Navy has completely control of the southern seas (Thunder Sea, Sea of Rage, Dark Sea), accomplishing their goal.

 ##### Brass (Zilargo)
 **Goal**: Establish a spy network to get information back to Argonnessen, destroying The Trust in the process.
+"Information is power".
   - [ ]  A traveling comedy troupe of brass dragonborn, known as the Brass Bards, begins to perform at any Copper Dragon Inns that exist in Khorvaire.
-  - [ ]  A stationary Brass Bards troupe starts up in the city of Zolanberg, led by a charismatic dwarf leader (who always wears a brass ring on every finger) who is actually a disguised brass dragon.
+  - [x]  A stationary Brass Bards troupe starts up in the city of Zolanberg, led by a charismatic dwarf leader (who always wears a brass ring on every finger) who is actually a disguised brass dragon.
   - [ ]  A stationary Brass Bards troupe starts up in the city of Trolanport.
   - [ ]  A stationary Brass Bards troupe starts up in the city of Korranberg.
   - [ ]  The leader of the Brass Bards ot Zolanberg is appointed to the Council of Nine that leads the city.